I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 |Features||Garmin inReach Mini||DeLorme inReach SE||DeLorme inReach Explorer||Garmin inReach SE+||Garmin inReach Explorer+|

 Worth to upgrade?

-However, if you are looking for a device which you can also use as a GPS, then we would probably upgrade to the new Garmin inReach Explorer+ since it comes with a topo map and also has space to store other maps as well.
+However, if you are looking for a device that you can also use as a GPS, then we would probably upgrade to the new Garmin inReach Explorer+ since it comes with a topo map and also has space to store other maps.